awslabs/aws-sdk-kotlin/README.md

 To see list of all projects run `./gradlew projects`

 ##### Generating a single service
-See the local.properties definition above to specify this in a config file.
+See the [Build Properties](#build-properties) below to specify this in a config file.

 ```sh
 ./gradlew -Paws.services=+lambda  :codegen:sdk:bootstrap